How Gas Fireplace Works

 The firebox is the heart of a gas fireplace, where the magic of a warm and cozy atmosphere comes to life.
 It is located inside the gas fireplace insert and is made of steel or cast iron that can withstand high temperatures.

-Inside the firebox, heat-resistant materials like ceramic fiber are used to line the walls to ensure that the fire doesn’t damage the firebox and to help reflect heat into the room.
+Inside the firebox, manufacturers use heat-resistant materials like ceramic fiber to line the walls.
+This lining ensures that the fire doesn’t damage the firebox and helps to reflect heat into the room.

 Gas fireplaces come in two types of fireboxes: vented and vent-free.
 Vented fireboxes have a venting system that expels the combustion gases and moisture outside the home.
 This makes them a good option for those who want to reduce indoor humidity levels, but they require a bit more installation effort.